WesleyLiaw777/wesleyliaw777/README.md

 Hey, I'm [Wesley Liaw](https://www.wesleyliaw.com/), a highly motivated software engineer with a strong passion for performant and aesthetic websites.

-:man_technologist: Actively seeking new employment opportunities!
 Click the email icon above or <a href="mailto:me@wesleyliaw.com">here</a> to get in touch.
 I look forward to hearing from you!

 **Languages and Tools:**